CAN SEO BE AUTOMATED?

-If you aren’t familiar with the principle of SEO, it’s quite simple.
+If you aren’t familiar with the principle of search engine optimisation (SEO), it’s quite simple.
 It is simply the process of optimizing your business's website and marketing efforts to boost its popularity on search engines like Google and Bing.
 While many businesses would like to believe that they can take a “set it and forget it” one size fits all approach to SEO, it’s much more complicated than that.

-Over the years, many software solutions have been rolled out that promised to completely automate the SEO process and render the work of SEO teams obsolete.
+Over the years, many software solutions have been rolled out that promised to completely automate the SEO process and render the work of SEO agencies obsolete.
 But it is really possible?

 The Limits of Automated SEO